juliogomez/devops/README.md

 In order for *ingress* resources to run in our cluster we will need to install an Ingress controller.
 There are several options available, native from public Cloud providers (ie. GCE) or private to be deployed on-prem (ie. Nginx), so we will use our personal preference: [Traefik](https://traefik.io).
 It is an ingress controller that can act as a reverse proxy/loadbalancer on the service layer of Kubernetes.
 Traefik exposes services to the outside world.

 But Traefik needs to be deployed itself as a kubernetes *LoadBalancer* service.
 [LoadBalancers](https://kubernetes.io/docs/concepts/services-networking/service/#type-loadbalancer) use an external IP that will load-balance to all pods belonging to that specific service, no matter what node they reside in.
-This service work automatically when working with public Cloud Providers (like GCP, AWS or Azure), but configuring it in our on-prem setup would not provide any additional benefit because we would never get any public IP address.
-If you think about it your nodes reside in a LAN segment so they could never receive a *public* IP address.
+This service works automatically when using public Cloud Providers (like GCP, AWS or Azure), but configuring it in our on-prem setup would not provide any additional benefit because we would never get any public IP address.
+If you think about it, your nodes reside on a LAN segment so they could never receive a *public* IP address.

 But what if we could use a *LoadBalancer* to obtain a *private* IP address that actually load-balances to every pod in our service?
 That is actually what Traefik needs to run in our setup.

 [MetalLB](https://metallb.universe.tf) provides us with exactly that.
 It is a LoadBalancer implementation for bare metal k8s clusters.
 You define a pool of IP address it can serve, and it automatically load-balances all traffic addressed to them.

-(Note: if you installed your kubernetes cluster _the easy way_ with `k3sup` you don't need to install MetalLB nor Traefik, as k3s includes a pre-configured Traefik installation by default.
-Please go ahead and jump to the next section!)
+(Note: if you installed your kubernetes cluster _the easy way_ with `k3s` you don't need to install MetalLB nor Traefik, as k3s includes a pre-configured Traefik installation by default.
+Please go ahead and [jump to the next section on installing ingress resources](https://github.com/juliogomez/devops#ingress-resources))

 Let's install MetalLB in your cluster.
 Connect to your master node and run: